In Michigan's latest coronavirus surge, there's a new kind of patient - Local News 8

 Health officials in Michigan have indicated both schools and youth sports are possible vectors for the virus.
 Catron says her 9-year-old, Levi, and 7-year-old, Jesse, had no symptoms and her husband got very sick but wasn’t hospitalized.

-She said was shocked to have to be hospitalized.
+She said was shocked to be hospitalized.
 She’s healthy, active and has no underlying conditions but required hospitalization after developing pneumonia.

 Michigan — whose Democratic governor, Gretchen Whitmer, experienced severe backlash from Republicans, business owners and others over her ongoing coronavirus restrictions — is fighting the virus on several fronts.
 Vaccinations are rolling out, with about 600,000 Michiganders getting a shot every week; the economy is reopening, with some restrictions being lifted; and many are returning to pre-pandemic life with no masks or social distancing.